 Economic, social, intellectual and political development of multicultural California.
 Survey of Indian, Spanish and Mexican periods.
 Analysis of role and issues of ethnic/racial minorities during six major historical periods: gold rush, railroad era, Great Depression, World War II, turbulent '60s and present era.
 Includes field trips, cultural events, films and book review.

-HIST 15 HISTORY OF MEXICO
+HIST 15 HISTORY OF MEXICO 4 Units

 Four hours lecture.

 Pre-Columbian civilizations, the Spanish conquest, and development of Mexico since independence; evolution of political, economic and social institutions.

-HIST 16 INTRODUCTION TO ANCIENT ROME
+HIST 16 INTRODUCTION TO ANCIENT ROME 4 Units

-Advisory: HIST 4A or equivalent recommended.
+Advisory: HIST 4A or equivalent.

-Four hours lecture.

 Chronological and topical survey of Roman history from the founding of Rome to the reign of Constantine.
 Emphasis upon the political, social, economic development in the Late Republic and Empire.
 Consideration of literature, art, architecture, texts in translation.
-HIST 17A HISTORY OF THE UNITED STATES 5 Units TO 1877 Five hours lecture.
+HIST 17A HISTORY OF THE UNITED STATES TO 1877 5 Units Five hours lecture.
 American civilization through 1877.
 Survey of United States history.
 Political, economic and social development.
-[CAN HIST 8; HIST 17A & 17B = CAN HIST SEQ B] HIST 17B HISTORY OF THE UNITED STATES 5 Units FROM 1877 Five hours lecture.
+[CAN HIST 8, CAN HIST SEQ B = HIST 17A+17B] HIST 17B HISTORY OF THE UNITED STATES FROM 1877 Advisory: Eligibility for ENGL 1A or ESL 26.
+Five hours lecture.

 American civilization from 1877 through the present.
 Survey of United States history and its political, economic and social development.

-[CAN HIST 10; HIST 17A & 17B = CAN HIST SEQ B] HIST 18 INTRODUCTION TO 4 Units MIDDLE EASTERN CIVILIZATION Four hours lecture.
+HIST 18 INTRODUCTION TO MIDDLE EASTERN CIVILIZATION

+4 Units

+5 Units

+Advisory: Eligibility for ENGL 1A or ESL 26.

+Four hours lecture.

 Civilization of the Middle East.
 History of the region, concentrating on the 19th and 20th and 21st centuries.
 European colonization, culture, institutions and religion.
 Political, economic, and social development of the area.
-HIST 19 HISTORY OF ASIA: CHINA/JAPAN 4 Units Political, social and economic development of China and Japan.
+HIST 19 HISTORY OF ASIA: CHINA/JAPAN 4 Units Advisory: Eligibility for ENGL 1A or ESL 26.
+Four hours lecture.

+Political, social and economic development of China and Japan.
 Emphasis on impact of Western culture and problems of political and economic modernization.
-HIST 20 HISTORY OF RUSSIA & 4 Units THE SOVIET UNION 4 Four hours lecture.

-Russian political and social development from the 10th century to present.
+HIST 20 HISTORY OF RUSSIA & THE SOVIET UNION 4 Units Four hours lecture.
+Russian political and social development from the 10th Century to present.
 Emphasis on post-revolutionary Russia and problems of authoritarian modernization, independence, political and economic integration and industrialization.
-HIST 23A INTRODUCTION TO 4 Units AFRICAN HISTORY TO 1800 Four hours lecture.
+HIST 23A INTRODUCTION TO AFRICAN 4 Units HISTORY TO 1800 Four hours lecture.

 Role of Africa in the development of civilization.
 Chronological and topical survey of Africa from prehistory through ancient civilizations to the decline of the Portuguese hegemony and modern times.
 Examination of the cultural, political, economic developments of the peoples of the African continent.
 Consideration of literature, art, African states, kingdoms, empires and texts in translation.
 Special emphasis on the great kingdoms of Africa, the Atlantic Slave Trade's impact, rise of Islam, arrival of Europeans.
 Stresses the interactions of the peoples of Africa with each other and with the worlds of Europe and Islam.
 African initiatives and African voices.
-HIST 24 20th CENTURY AMERICAN 4 Units FOREIGN POLICY Not open to students with credit in POLI 24.
-Four hours lecture Analysis of American foreign policy from 1898 to the present, emphasizing the relationship between policy-making, American national interest, and the American people.
-HIST 30 WAR & PEACE IN THE 20th & 21st CENTURY Formerly HIST 52.
+HIST 24 20th CENTURY AMERICAN 4 Units FOREIGN POLICY Advisory: Not open to students with credit in POLI 24.
+Four hours lecture.

+Analysis of American foreign policy from 1898 to the present, emphasizing the relationship between policy-making, American national interest, and the American people.
+HIST 30 WAR & PEACE IN THE 20th & 21st CENTURY 4 Units Advisories: Eligibility for ENGL 1A or ESL 26.
+Four hours lecture.